jtrudeau/arduinogitresource2025/EXERCISES.md

    git checkout -b your-name
    ```

-3. Add a file called `feedback.md` with positive feedback formatted with headings and lists
+3. Add a file called `feedback.md` with dummy feedback formatted with headings and lists
    ```bash
    # Create and edit the file in VS Code
    ```